-The church stated Community Caregivers as a ministry, offering non-medical services to area residents.
+The church started Community Caregivers as a ministry, offering non-medical services to area residents.
 This ministry has grown to become an independent non-profit organization.

 Store-to-Door began, delivering groceries to residents.

-The church continues to be a prominent landmark in Center Harbor Village and we are very proud of our heritage.
+Our church building continues to be a prominent landmark in Center Harbor Village and we are very proud of our heritage.